praneethach-1312/tindog-website/README.md

 # TinDog Website 🐶

-A responsive landing page built as part of Dr. Angela Yu's Web Development Bootcamp.
+A responsive startup landing page built using HTML, CSS, and Bootstrap, focusing on modern UI design and mobile-first development.

 ## 🚀 Features
 - Fully responsive design